se-edu/se-book/oop/inheritance/what/q-tick-incorrectStatement.md

 Which of these are correct?

 - [ ] a.
-Super class is more general than the sub class.
+Superclass is more general than the subclass.
 - [ ] b.
 Child class is more specialized than the parent class.
 - [ ] c.
 A class can inherit behavior from its ancestor classes (ancestor classes = classes above it in the inheritance hierarchy).
 - [ ] d.
 Code reuse can be one benefit of inheritance.
 - [ ] e.
-A change to the super class will not affect its sub classes.
+A change to the superclass will not affect its subclasses.

 <div slot="answer">

 (a) (b) (c) (d)

 Explanation: (e) is incorrect.
-Because sub classes inherit behavior from the super class, any changes to the super class could affect sub classes.
+Because subclasses inherit behavior from the superclass, any changes to the superclass could affect subclasses.

 </div>
 </question>